Safetywing: Is It a World Nomads Alternative?

 safetywing world nomads alternative

-Ask any travel blogger ever and they'll tell you all about the advantages of World Nomads – I myself even wrote a blog post about them and being injured abroad (including my own experiences in Australia, in Slovenia, in Italy, etc.).
-But, when new-kid on the block SafetyWing rocked up offering similar advantages and more I knew I had to check them out and find out if SafetyWing is the new World Nomads alternative.
-So, here is my SafetyWing review and comparison to World Nomads.
+Ask any travel blogger from the mid 2000s and they'll tell you all about the advantages of World Nomads – I even wrote a blog post about them myself and how I had been injured abroad.
+But, like any company that has the monopoly over an industry, World Nomads had a lot of disadvantages that they just didn't care enough to fix - and why would they when there were no real alternatives to them.
+Then, like an angel descending from heaven, SafetyWing appeared offering similar services and more, so I knew I had to check them out and find out if SafetyWing really is the new and improved World Nomads alternative.
+So, here is my SafetyWing review and my comparison of them to World Nomads.
+SafetyWing Vs World Nomads - let's gooooo!

 First things first: why do we even need travel medical insurance?
-As someone who hails from the UK (where our healthcare is free for everyone, always) it always pains me to fork out on healthcare, and it's not just any healthcare: it's future healthcare that I may or may not ever need.
+As someone who comes from the UK (where healthcare is free) it always feels strange to me to pay for healthcare, and it's not just any healthcare: it's future healthcare that I may or may not ever need.
 I don't know what's worse: paying for something I don't ever use or actually needing to use it (which, of course, means I've been injured).
 Okay the latter is worst, but paying-for-something-I-don't-ever-use being the best case scenario is not even bad if you consider the third option: not getting travel medical insurance and having to live with the consequences – depending on what kind of injury you get and where you are, medical care abroad can cost anywhere in the ballpark of hundreds, or even thousands of dollars.

 Put simply, you have to get travel medical insurance – if you can't afford it, perhaps you shouldn't travel (unless you're okay with the possible risks).
 While many travel medical insurances aren't suitable for digital nomads, both SafetyWing and World Nomads offer something that most other insurances don't: you can get your insurance once you're already abroad and you can extend your trip with them as long as you like.
 But which one is better?